OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 ---
 title: Work with workbooks using the Excel JavaScript API
-description: 'Code samples that show how to perform common tasks with workbooks using the Excel JavaScript API.' ms.date: 10/21/2019
+description: 'Code samples that show how to perform common tasks with workbooks or application-level features using the Excel JavaScript API.' ms.date: 03/19/2020
 localization_priority: Normal
 ---